ISA Certified Arborist serving Sparta and surrounding communities. Professional tree care backed by $3M insurance and 15+ years in the field.

 616-947-4050If you're in Sparta, you're probably dealing with one of these: old orchard trees that are falling apart, a dead ash that should have come down years ago, a row of spruce that's half dead and half still doing its job as a windbreak, or a big shade tree that's gotten too close to the house.
 This is the kind of work we do all the time.

-Crown cleaning, thinning, structural pruning & hazard reduction following ANSI A300 standards.
+Crown cleaning, selective pruning, structural pruning & hazard reduction following ANSI A300 standards.

 Safe removal including crane-assisted jobs near structures, barns, and power lines.